-- Install a Rectangular Rapid Flashing Beacon at Royal Avenue at Throne Drive (there is an existing pedestrian crossing island and crosswalk)
+Install a Rectangular Rapid Flashing Beacon pedestrian light at Royal Avenue at Throne Drive (there is an existing pedestrian crossing island and crosswalk)

-- Install a Rectangular Rapid Flashing Beacon, construct a crossing island and paint crosswalk markings near the Danebo Avenue and Unthank Drive intersection
+Install a Rectangular Rapid Flashing Beacon pedestrian light, construct a crossing island, and paint crosswalk markings near the Danebo Avenue and Unthank Drive intersection

-Students walking or bicycling to Howard Elementary School and Kelly Middle School currently have to use narrow shoulders along Howard Avenue to travel to the school.
+Students walking or biking to Howard Elementary School and Kelly Middle School currently have to use narrow shoulders along Howard Avenue to travel to the school.
 In addition, the intersection at River Road is offset, making crossing the street less intuitive.
 Neighbors, community members and parents have identified the need to create a safer more comfortable way for students to connect to the school along this main collector street.
 Construction is projected to begin in 2023.

 The Howard Avenue SRTS project plans to: